prominencemaritime/passage-plan/README.md

-# Vessel Documents Alert System
+# Passage Plan Alert System

 A modular, production-ready alert system for monitoring database events and sending automated email notifications.
 Built with a plugin-based architecture that makes it easy to create new alert types by copying and customizing the project.